ovanov/cosSim/README.md

 Because the integrated corpus mostly generates an output, that represents language similarty (that is not useful in many cases), cosSim accepts your ground truth under the **--base** flag:

     $ cosSim path1 path2 --file --base path_to_ground_truth

+Regarding language support right now, cosSim supports
+- german
+- english
+tokenization as well as corpora.
+If neede, more language support will be added in the future.
+You can specify the language by adding *de* or *en* to the **--lang** flag.
+If no language is explicitly stated, the program defaults to *german*.

 Of course you can access a help menu in within the CLI by adding **--help** or **-h** to the end of the line.